Atlin, British Columbia: Infrastructure

 Atlin can be reached via the Atlin Road (Yukon Territorial Highway 7; no number in B.C.) that is maintained jointly by the British Columbia and Yukon governments.
 At its Yukon terminus, the Atlin Road connects to the Tagish Road and the Alaska Highway (Highway 1).
 It can also be reached through Atlin Airport.
-Prior to the 1950 construction of the Atlin Road by the Canadian Army, Atlin was reached overland by two lake steamers, the Tutshi and Tarahne, with a two-mile rail line between the lakes they plied, until the 1930s, then was isolated.
+Prior to the 1949 construction of the Atlin Road by the Canadian Army, Atlin was reached overland by two lake steamers, the Tutshi and Tarahne, with a two-mile rail line between the lakes they plied, until the 1930s, then was isolated.

-Atlin telephone service is provided by Telus Communications since the independent company serving Atlin was merged into B.C.
-Tel in the mid-20th Century, and B.C.
-Tel merged with Telus in 2000.

-There is internet provided by the local ISP Atlin Community Network and Xplornet but no cell phone service in Atlin.
+Atlin landline telephone service is provided by Northwestel, following a purchase from the incumbent Telus Communications in November 2023.
+Satellite internet is provided by the local ISP Atlin Community Network, Xplornet, and more recently Starlink.
+Northwestel has stated that it intends to bring its own internet service to Atlin in the future.
+In December 2024, cellular service became operational in Atlin.

-Atlin long relied on a local diesel generator, but hydroelectric power was restored around 2012 with a micro-hydro project near where one historically operated.
+Atlin long relied on a local diesel generator, but hydroelectric power was restored around 2009 with a micro-hydro project near where one historically operated.
 The output is sufficient for local use, but expansion is being studied, with the possible sale of surplus to Yukon Energy.

 Atlin has a radio repeater carrying CBC Radio One, and used to have a community-owned television transmitter carrying CBC Television by satellite; when first established, the CBC TV signal was relayed from Whitehorse by a repeater on White Mountain near Jake's Corner.
 Currently, the only available TV service is through Shaw in Whitehorse.

 Climate

 Atlin has a subarctic climate (Köppen Dsc) with long, cold winters and short, mild summers.
-The westerly location and minor Pacific influence, however, makes the winters markedly less severe than in most of northern Canada, and the town is among the northernmost in Canada with a mean annual temperature above 0 C. Precipitation is generally light, with less than 200 mm of actual rainfall per year, and a snowfall less than that of markedly milder Juneau on the coast.
+The westerly location and minor Pacific influence, however, make the winters markedly less severe than in most of northern Canada, and the town is among the northernmost in Canada with a mean annual temperature above 0 C. Precipitation is generally light, with less than 200 mm of actual rainfall per year, and a snowfall less than that of markedly milder Juneau on the coast.